Commitment + Clinical Leadership = Better Outcomes

 Protein is present within all of our cells in our bodies, with 20 amino acids utilizing proteins to carry out our body’s daily functions.11

-One benefit of adding more protein into your meals is it can help you stay fuller for longer.
+One benefit of adding more protein to your meals is it can help you stay fuller for longer.
 One study published in The Journal of Dairy Science found that those who ate breakfast with protein had higher blood sugar, resulting in the effects of their meals lasting longer and causing the participants to eat less unnecessary calories.12

-• Eating eggs for breakfast
+- Eating eggs for breakfast

-• Adding Greek yogurt into your meals
+- Adding Greek yogurt to your meals

-• Eating snacks like celery, toast, and carrots with peanut butter
+- Eating snacks like celery, toast, and carrots with peanut butter

-• Add fish-based dishes into your diet
+- Add fish-based dishes to your diet

-• Eat whole grains
+- Eat whole grains

-• Have nuts with your meals including yogurt, salads, and snacks
+- Have nuts with your meals including yogurt, salads, and snacks

-• Add beans to your meals
+- Add beans to your meals

 Watch Your Dressings and Condiments

-Dressings and condiments are added onto many meals to help them taste better and enhance their flavors.
+Dressings and condiments are added to many meals to help them taste better and enhance their flavors.
 However, it is important to check the nutrition labels on the dressings and sauces you’re using if you want to be healthier.

 For example, having a salad can be a good option if you’re looking to eat a healthy meal.
-However, many ranches and dressings contain excess calorie and sugar that could be harming your health.
+However, many ranches and dressings contain excess calories and sugar that could be harming your health.
 It is estimated that ranches can contain 100-140 calories per serving, which is 10% of the recommended caloric intake.13

 To eat healthier, you can reduce the amount of unhealthy toppings or dressings you put on your meals.
 Some ideas include:

-• Use half of what you normally would for each meal
+- Use half of what you normally would for each meal

-• Ask for dressings on the side to reduce the amount consumed
+- Ask for dressings on the side to reduce the amount consumed

-• Replace unhealthy dressings for oil-based ones
+- Replace unhealthy dressings with oil-based ones

-• Make your own dressings to control the ingredients
+- Make your own dressings to control the ingredients

-• Avoid dressings made with mayonnaise, added sugars, and sour creams
+- Avoid dressings made with mayonnaise, added sugars, and sour creams

 Add More Fruits and Vegetables